Matthew Pronger, MSc, MBACP (reg.)

-UPDATE: I am currently accepting new clients, for online working only.
+Currently all working is online.
 This is to minimise face to face contact during the COVID19 pandemic.
 Do get in touch if you have any questions about this.

 Sometimes people need a space they can talk about, explore and understand our feelings, relationships and concerns.
 I am a trained counsellor/psychotherapist and in a confidential, safe environment we can explore a broad range of thoughts, feelings and events that affect your day to day health, well-being and happiness, as well as any labels or diagnoses that affect you.